Top Markets by Volume

 - Who will Trump nominate for Fed Chair?

 The pricing of contracts can be viewed as the market’s collective “best guess” on the likelihood of an event outcome.
-For example, if a contract is priced at $0.80 on the yes side and $0.20 for no, we can interpret that as an 80% chance of the outcome occurring versus a 20% likelihood of it not happening.

 Most popular markets